 Frequently Asked Questions

 Two Top Snowmobile Rental, Inc., established in 1966, owned and operated by David and Jamie McCray specializes in snowmobile rentals, Guided Interpretive Yellowstone Park tours, and lodging packages from West Yellowstone, Montana, the West Gate of Yellowstone National Park.
-We are located 60 miles south of the Big Sky Ski Resort.
+We are located 50 miles south of the Big Sky Ski Resort.
 Our elevation is 6700 feet with a population of approximately 1000 people.
-Our rental season runs from early December to mid March, extending just beyond Yellowstone Park's admission dates, which opens December 15th and closes March 15th.
+Our rental season runs from mid-December to mid-March, extending just beyond Yellowstone Park's admission dates, which opens December 15th and closes March 15th.

 What are the current Yellowstone National Park Regulations?